revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 </blockquote>
 <details><summary><b>Explanation</b></summary>
 <blockquote>
- that Arithmetic is not a functional interface, since it has 2 abstract methods.
+ The Arithmetic interface is not a functional interface, since it has 2 abstract methods.
 </blockquote>
 	</details>
 </details>